Summerr12/cse15l-lab-reports/LabReport1.md

 *The working directory was previously on [user@sahara ~]$*

-The output of cat is an infinite loop that types back exactly what you typed.
-Hence, this is an error output because it isn't concatenating anything because it has no argument inside to look into.
-The only way to stop the loop is to use control + c which ends it and returns the standard directory prompt
+The `cat` command alongisde no arguments reads data/input from the user and write it back as output.
+Although it continues as long as you type, it doesn't stop the command, it is not an error output because there is no error signal either.
+You can end the command through `control + c` and return it to standard directory prompt

 - **Path to directory:**